mn-mde-edfi/MDE-Ed-Fi-ODS-API-SDK/MDE-EdFiClientSDK/EdFi/OdsApiV31/docs/LocalEducationAgenciesApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new LocalEducationAgenciesApi();
-            var localEducationAgency = new EdFiLocalEducationAgency(); // EdFiLocalEducationAgency | The JSON representation of the \"localEducationAgency\" resource to be created or updated.
+            var localEducationAgency = new EdFiLocalEducationAgencyWritable(); // EdFiLocalEducationAgencyWritable | The JSON representation of the \"localEducationAgency\" resource to be created or updated.

             try
             {
-                // Creates or updates resources based on the natural key values of the supplied resource. apiInstance.PostLocalEducationAgency(localEducationAgency);
+                // Creates or updates resources based on the natural key values of the supplied resource. apiInstance.PostlocalEducationAgency(localEducationAgency);
             }
             catch (Exception e)
             {
-                Debug.Print("Exception when calling LocalEducationAgenciesApi.PostLocalEducationAgency: " + e.Message );
+                Debug.Print("Exception when calling LocalEducationAgenciesApi.PostlocalEducationAgency: " + e.Message );
             }
         }
     }